USA Funerals

 2. Assuming the "Package" is the Best Deal: Always ask for the itemized list.
 Sometimes, a "Simple Package" includes things you don't need, like a high-end urn or a memorial book.

-3. Buying an Urn from the Funeral Home: While convenient, funeral homes often mark up urn prices by 300% or more.
+3. Buying an Urn from the Funeral Home: While convenient, funeral homes often mark up urn prices substantially.
 You are legally allowed to buy an urn online or at a retail store and bring it to the funeral home.
-They cannot charge you a "handling fee" for using an outside urn.
+Under the FTC Funeral Rule, they cannot charge you a "handling fee" for using an outside urn.

 4. Forgetting the 48-Hour Rule: Don't schedule a flight for family members to scatter ashes 24 hours after a death.
 The legal waiting period makes it physically impossible to have the remains that quickly.